Syipmong/syipmong/README.md

 A dedicated computer science student on a mission to unravel the mysteries of the digital realm.
 My journey in the world of code began with a fascination for problem-solving and has evolved into a love for crafting elegant solutions.

 🚀 As an avid advocate for open source, I relish the collaborative nature of software development.
-You'll often find me immersed in the realms of JavaScript, Java, and C++, where I strive to master the intricacies of each language.
+You'll often find me immersed in the realms of JavaScript, Java, Py and C++, where I strive to master the intricacies of each language.

 💡 Beyond the screen, I'm fueled by a curiosity for emerging technologies and their potential to shape the future.
 From web development to algorithmic challenges, I thrive on the continuous learning inherent in the ever-evolving field of computer science.